-- quantity (str) name of the quantity to query - force_matrix (bool) the name of the quantity is register_callback (name, callback, matrix=False)
+- quantity (str) name of the quantity to query - force_matrix (bool) the name of the quantity is register_callback (name, callback, matrix=False) Register a callback to produce a logged quantity.

 Note: Matrix quantities are not efficiently cached by the class, so calling this function multiple time, may not be efficient.